Hucklebuck: Play

 The highest bidder leads to the first trick.
 Players must follow suit; otherwise they may discard if unable to follow.

 Scoring

 The active players score 1 point for each trick taken or -5 points if they take none.
 The bidder must achieve the bid number of tricks to score; failure to do so incurs -5 points.
-If, during the bidding, all pass, the dealer scores 5 points without having to play.
+If, during the bidding, all drop out, the dealer scores 5 points without having to play.
 Players with a negative score are 'in the hole'.
 The highest bid is a slam called Shoot the Moon and the bidder wins the entire game if successful having started with a positive score.
 If a player is in the hole when bidding, that player's score returns to zero if successful.
 The penalty for failing, however, is -15 points.
 A player who scores -25 or lower is out of the game.
 Game is 15 points.